lvgl/lvgl/docs/details/integration/os/torizon_os.rst

 ``docker build . -t lvgl_app``

-Docker will interpret the ``Dockerfile`` present in the current working directory, the ``-t`` argument gives a name to the resulting image.
+Docker will interpret the ``Dockerfile`` present in the current working directory.
+The ``-t`` argument gives a name to the resulting image.

-Upon completion, ensure that the image is listed by Docker
+Upon completion, ensure that the image is listed by Docker:

 ``docker image list | grep lvgl_app``